Did You Know?

 What do I need to study this course?

-Grade 4 or above in GCSE Combined Science or a distinction in Level 2 Applied Science, as well as grade 4 or above in GCSE English Language and GCSE PE.
-It is essential that you are currently performing in one sport at least at club standard and train regularly so that you can provide video evidence for the practical assessment.
+You will need a grade 5 in GCSE Combined Science or a distinction in Level 2 Applied Science, and a grade 5 in GCSE PE if studied.
+It is compulsory that you are performing in at least one sport at club standard and train regularly so that you can provide the video evidence for the practical assessment.

 What will I study?